-In this article we are going to tell you about the African elephant diet.
+Do you want to know what do African elephants like to eat?
 African elephants are pure herbivores.
 They will eat leaves, fruits, and mineral lick.
 Elephants consume as much as 220 to 660 pounds of vegetation each day.
 While they use their long flexible trunk to bring down tree branches or pluck leaves, they use tusks to tear at branches.
 African elephants can cause real damage to the foliage—thereby preventing other herbivores to browse.
 Although the African elephant eat a lot they have an inefficient digestive system that can process only 40% of its food.
-Let us now discuss what do African elephants eat and drink in the wild.

 What Do African Elephants Eat in the Wild?